aybruhm/django-sotp/README.md

 - One - it is stupidly secured and simple to integrate
 - Two - it clears out OTPs at elapsed time

 Damn yes, you saw right!
-You don't have to worry about making the last reason asynchronous, it's been done for you.
-All you need to do is figured out how to implement it onto your system.
+You don't have to worry about making the last reason happen, it's been done for you.
+All you need to do is figure out how to implement it onto your system.
 Super cool, yes?
 I knowwwwww.

 <br />